TB Screening (Skin)

 Does this test pose any risks?

-When the needle pricks your arm, you may feel a slight stinging sensation or pain.
-Afterward, the site may be slightly sore.
+When the needle pricks your arm, you may feel a slight sting or pain.
+Afterward, the

 You cannot get TB from the skin test.